raleonardo/pi-env-monitor/README.md

     ...
     ```

- - `data_save_local`

-   Saves data locally:
-   - append to a json file?
-   - append to a csv file?
-   - add to a sqlite?

-   or configure *_get_env to optionally save data locally?

-   should *_send modules suport multiline json and make several requests (one per json object)?
-   or
-   does farmos support multiline json?

  ## TODO:
  - implement timestamp
  - error handling
+    - printing errors into stderr
- - logging into /var/log/
+    - implement logger to /var/log/
- - choose licensing
  - configs as env variables?
+    - Formatting the config files without spaces makes them python and bash compatible
+ - Save data locally
+    - append to a json file?
+    - append to a csv file?
+    - add to a sqlite?
+    - enable this as an optional feature? -> argparse or from config file
+    - lock the file when writing into it
+ - send/update data from local file/db
+    - does farmos support multiline json?: YES!!
+    - check last written timestamp on target (GET) and then send data newer than that
-YES!! then divide the data into chunks.
+    - then divide the data into chunks.
- - on *_send from local file: check last written value and upload from there onwards?